ksadangrit/melbourne-housing/README.md

 ```
 nrow(melbourne_housing)
 ```
+There are 18396 rows in total.
 ```
-# Check how many rows there are in the melbourne_housing dataset
-nrow(melbourne_housing)

 # Check the column names and data structure
 colnames(melbourne_housing)
 str(melbourne_housing)